 On average, Washington has an air quality index rating of around 32.4 AQI.
 The average air quality index rating peaks in the month of August with a rating of around 77.2 AQI.
 The most precipitation occurs in November with an average of 18.94 inches of precipitation a month.
 On average, the state receives 3.15 inches of precipitation a month.
 The average temperature in the summer rises to around 65F.
 The average high summer temperature is around 92F in the month of July.
 In the summer, the average low temperature drops to around 40F during the month of June.
 The average temperature in the winter falls to around 35F.
 During the winter, the average high temperature peaks at around 53F during the month of February.
 The average low temperature during the winter drops to around 14F in the month of December.
 Washington experiences an average humidity rating of about 71%.
 Humidity levels tend to reach their peak in the month of December at around 8,800%.
 While residents of Washington mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Washington can include earthquakes (moderate), earthquakes (high), and floods.

 Wildlife to be found in Washington

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of buckthorn, vine maple, nootka rose, and pacific yew.
-While venturing throughout the state, you might see animals such as the bald eagle, the coho (silver) salmon, the chinook (king) salmon, or the olympic marmot.
+Local plant life can consist of buckthorn, vine maple, nook rose, and pacific yew.
+While venturing throughout the state, you might see animals such as the bald eagle, the Coho (silver) salmon, the chinook (king) salmon, or the Olympic marmot.
 The state animal of Washington is the Olympic marmot.